 Blepharoplasty is a procedure performed on the eyelids to remove excess skin and fat from around the eyes.
 This may be to provide a rejuvenated, youthful appearance or to correct a visual obstruction.
 Signs of aging such as crow’s feet, puffy eyes, and baggy eyes can be corrected.
-Eyelid surgery may be preformed on the upper and lower eyelids, and may be combined with other procedures, such as brow and forehead lifts, and face lifts.
+Eyelid surgery may be preformed on the upper and lower eyelids, and may be combined with other procedures, such as brow lifts and face lifts.

 Eyelid surgery may be performed under general anesthesia or under sedation.
 An incision is made in the crease of the upper eyelid to remove extra skin and fat.
 In the lower lid, the incision may be made in the skin just under the eyelashes, or inside the eyelid depending on the extent of the procedure.
 Fine sutures will be removed 4-6 days after surgery.